ahmednasr8898/Bosta-iOS-Task/README.md

 3- Album photos list screen ( can search with album title).

-4- Image viewer screen ( can scrolling and share image path ).
+4- Image viewer screen ( can zooming and share image path ).